PhD by Research in Astronomy

 Please note that we do not offer PhD programs online or by distance learning.

 Formally, we do award Masters by Research degrees in Astrophysics, but this is not the preferred route for postgraduate study at CAS.
-As noted in Swinburne's scholarships FAQ, scholarships are preferentially given to PhD applicants and, given that the competition for PhD positions and scholarships is already high, scholarships for Masters by Research applicants are almost never awarded.
+Scholarships are preferentially given to PhD applicants and, given that the competition for PhD positions and scholarships is already high, scholarships for Masters by Research applicants are almost never awarded.

 Please note that we do not offer Masters by Research programs online or by distance learning.
 CAS does offer an online Master of Science (Astronomy) course via Swinburne Astronomy Online, but this is not a research degree.

 At CAS we normally only accept PhD students who receive a scholarship to support them during their studies.
-Fortunately, Swinburne offers a range of different scholarships for both international and domestic students.
-All scholarships include a tuition-fee waiver.
-In 2013, scholarships provide a minimum stipend of AUD$24,653 tax-free and reasonable relocation and thesis preparation allowances.
-In 2013, CAS will supplement basic scholarship stipends by AUD$3,000 tax-free.
-While this top-up is subject to final CAS budget approval, there is every expectation that new scholarship holders in 2013 will be provided with this top-up.
-That is, the minimum PhD stipend for CAS PhD students is AUD$27,653.
+Fortunately, Swinburne offers a range of different scholarships (see here for the latest rates) for both international and domestic students (typically SUPRA and APA scholarships respectively).
+All scholarships include a tuition-fee waiver, and reasonable relocation and thesis preparation allowances.
 Access to travel/research funds is available upon application and CAS provides a high-end desktop computer for all new students.
 See the CAS PhD student support summary for details.

-We call for Expressions of Interest in our PhD program twice per year, with deadlines in mid April and September, leading up to Swinburne's formal application deadlines 1.5 months later at the end of May and October, respectively.
+We call for Expressions of Interest in our PhD program once or twice per year.
 See below for instructions on How To Apply.
-More scholarships are typically available in the October application round.
-However, all PhD scholarships are highly competitive, so CAS first assesses the qualifications of each candidate to ensure they stand a good chance of receiving a scholarship of one kind or another.
+All PhD scholarships are highly competitive, so CAS first assesses the qualifications of each candidate to ensure they stand a good chance of receiving a scholarship of one kind or another.

 Note: External scholarships.
 Some countries and

-encourage students to apply for these opportunities (and inform us if
+in Australia.
+We encourage students to apply for these

 Applications for PhD positions and scholarships at CAS proceed in four important stages:

-- Searching for a PhD supervisor at CAS.
+- If your application is short-listed following the EoI, searching for a PhD supervisor at CAS.

 - A formal application to Swinburne for PhD candidature and